Best Kitchen Mixer Taps for Different Sinks and Kitchen Setups

 What type of kitchen mixer tap is best for a single bowl sink?

 A single bowl sink usually suits either a standard swivel mixer or a pull-out mixer.
-If you wash large cookware often, a pull-out can be especially useful.
+If you wash large cookware often, a pull-out can be especially handy.

 Is a pull-out kitchen mixer worth it?

-Yes, if you will genuinely use the extra flexibility.
+Yes, if you will genuinely use the added flexibility.
 They are especially handy for large bowls, rinsing produce and washing bulky items.

 What tap works best with a double bowl sink?